 Disease / Pest Resistance

-Current Vetch varieties, Blanchfleur and Languedoc, are very susceptible to Rust, (caused by Uromyces viciafabea), and Ascochyta blight, (caused by Ascochyta spp).
-Morava however is resistant to Rust and tolerant to Ascochyta.
+Older vetch varieties, Blanchfleur and Languedoc, are very susceptible to rust, (caused by Uromyces viciafabea), and ascochyta blight, (caused by Ascochyta spp).
+Morava however is resistant to rust and tolerant to ascochyta.
 In screen field and glass house tests since 1992, Morava has been resistant to showing any pustules, whereas Blanchefleur and Languedoc were susceptible, showing pustules on stems and leaves.
-Morava will replace current Vetch varieties for grain and herbage production in areas where Rust occurs.
+Morava is a good option in areas where rust occurs.

 Plant Breeders Rights (PBR): This variety is registered under Plant Breeders Rights (PBR) in Australia.
 Unauthorised commercial propagation or any sale, conditioning, export, import or stocking of propagating material is an infringement under the Plant Breeders Rights Act (1994).
 Any breach of this legislation will leave the grower liable for prosecution.

 Disclaimer: The information presented in this brochure is from official and other sources and is considered to be reliable.
 It is provided in good faith and every care has been taken to ensure its accuracy.
 Barenbrug does not accept any responsibility for the consequences that may arise from the acceptance of recommendations or the suggestions made.